epabitra/Api-Documentations/Heart_Thrive_Docs/MEDICATION_API_DOCUMENTATION.md

 **What it combines:**
 - Adherence statistics (from `/intake-stats`)
 - Upcoming medication schedules (from `/upcoming-schedules`)
+- Missed medication schedules (from `/missed-schedules`)
-- Status messages for upcoming doses
+- Status messages for upcoming and missed doses

 **Benefits:**
-- Single API call instead of two
+- Single API call instead of three
-- Reduced payload size (59% less data)
+- Reduced payload size (60% less data)
 - All dashboard data in one response
-- Convenient status messages array
+- Convenient status messages arrays

 ### Request Body